What to do When Faced with Criminal Abuse Charges in Maine

-The next thing is often the first time the person realizes they’re going to be charged is when they’re arrested.
+The next thing is often the first time the person realizes they’re going to be facing criminal abuse charges is when they’re arrested.
 Maine is a pretty good state with regard to bail.
 If the person’s history isn’t too awfully bad and they’ve appeared in court for any other things that they’ve had, Maine often grants bail.
 It’s a very good state for bail.
 Sometimes, it’s with a cash component, often not.
 There are often conditions with regard to especially domestic kind of cases of no contact with the alleged victim, sometimes with the children.
 Sometimes, it’s not to possess firearms or other dangerous weapons.
 You want to mind those bail conditions because you can get arrested and charged with a separate crime for violating conditions of release.

 After that, most counties in the state of Maine are part of the Uniform Criminal Docketing System, which is a single court for criminal cases, both misdemeanor and felony-level cases.
 You are entitled to a jury trial.
 Traditionally, you had to request a jury trial if you wanted one for a misdemeanor, but that has largely been dispensed with in counties that have the Uniform Criminal Docketing System.
 You’re automatically in line for a jury trial.
 That happens after your arraignment.

-At your arraignment, your attorney or you usually get the police reports of the incident.
+At your arraignment, your Maine criminal law attorney or you will usually get the police reports of the incident.
 They’re very important because that’s the state’s or prosecutor’s office perspective on the evidence supporting a conviction.
 Sometimes, it’s not complete, or there’s other information that a person knows is out there that you can seek.
-You can get it from the prosecutor’s office if they have it, or you can conduct or have a private investigator conduct an investigation for those things that the district attorney’s office might not have access to.
+You can get it from the prosecutor’s office if they have it, or you can conduct or have a private investigator conduct an investigation for those things that the Maine district attorney’s office might not have access to.

 There is, under the Uniform Criminal Docketing System, a motion’s hearing date.
-That’s very important, in a criminal context especially, because that’s often where constitutional rights and whether or not they’ve been violated are litigated.
+That’s very important, in a criminal law context especially, because that’s often where constitutional rights and whether or not they’ve been violated are litigated.
 They can have a profound impact on whether a conviction occurs or not.
 For example, if a statement was taken from the defendant when they were in a situation where they’re under arrest and they weren’t given the appropriate warnings, that is deemed to be custodial interrogation.